ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 4pm.
-Mostly cloudy, with a high near 81.
-South southwest wind around 9 mph.
-Chance
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms before 4pm.
+Partly sunny, with a high near 81.
+South southwest wind around 6
-         of precipitation is 40%.<br></div>
+         mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms after 1am.
-Mostly cloudy, with a low around 66.
-South wind 3 to 8 mph.
-Chance of precipitation
-         is 30%.<br></div>
+         <h3>Tonight</h3>Partly cloudy.
+Low around 65, with temperatures rising to around 67 overnight.
+South wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am, then showers
+         <h3>Friday</h3>Showers and thunderstorms likely between 10am and 4pm, then a chance of showers and thunderstorms.
-         and thunderstorms likely.
 Partly sunny.
+High near
-High near 82, with temperatures falling to around 80 in the afternoon.
-South wind
-         6 to 14 mph, with gusts as high as 20 mph.
-Chance of precipitation is 70%.<br></div>
+         82, with temperatures falling to around 80 in the afternoon.
+South wind 6 to 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely between 7pm and 10pm, then showers
-         <h3>Friday Night</h3>Showers and thunderstorms likely.
-Mostly cloudy, with a low around 65.
-West southwest wind 5 to 10 mph, with gusts as high
+         and thunderstorms likely between 10pm and 4am, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
-         as 18 mph.
-Chance of precipitation is 70%.<br></div>
+         65. Southwest wind 3 to 10 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of showers and thunderstorms.
-Sunny, with a high near 85.
-West northwest wind around 6 mph.
-Chance of precipitation
+         <h3>Saturday</h3>A chance of showers and thunderstorms before 4pm, then a slight chance of showers and thunderstorms.
+Sunny, with a high near
-         is 20%.<br></div>
+         85. West northwest wind around 6 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">